2021 TX Autism Virtual Conference

-General registration to the conference includes all-access to presented sessions from June 24-26 (12 sessions that are 90 minutes long, 10 sessions that are 2 hours long, 4 half day (3 hour) workshops, 2 keynote speakers, and even an optional movie to watch together.
+General registration to the conference includes all-access to presented sessions from June 24-26 (12 sessions that are 90 minutes long, 10 sessions that are 2 hours long, 4 half-day (3-hour) workshops, 2 keynote speakers, and even an optional movie to watch together.
 Time-limited access to all recorded sessions (60 days) after the event is included.
-Early-bird pricing of $100 is available through 4:00 pm on May 31, 2021.
 Standard pricing is $125.

-Conference registrants will have full access to the schedule and detailed session information through the Eventee app.
+Conference registrants will have full access to the schedule and detailed session information through the Attendify app.

 Thursday, June 24, 2021 | 12:30 pm - 5:45 pm